Riz3nPho3nix/web_project_4/README.md

 * using figure tag to display an image with caption

+# Project 6: Validation Around the U.S.

+*But will it submit?* It is so frustrating when you go to submit a form and it comes back with an error and wipes all of your hard work down the drain!

+In this sprint we learned how to use JS to validate our forms in realtime so now you know if there is an issue right away.
+We also learned how to disable the submit option as long as there is still an issue with the form fields.

+Some of the new functionality we learned includes:

+* Using the builtin validityState

+* Working with objects

+* Creating event listeners on mouse clicks and key presses, as well as removing event listensers

 # Website

 The link to my website is [here](https://riz3npho3nix.github.io/web_project_4).
 Hope you enjoy!

+*[JS]: Javascript